wdk-docs/vscode-docs/docs/devcontainers/tips-and-tricks.md

 ---
 Order: 15
 Area: devcontainers
-TOCTitle: Tips and Tricks
+title: Tips and Tricks
 PageTitle: Visual Studio Code Dev Containers Tips and Tricks
-ContentId: c4784db6-ab00-4ac7-bca8-88edb638c593
+id: devcontainers-tips-and-tricks
-MetaDescription: Visual Studio Code Remote Development troubleshooting tips and tricks for Dev Containers
+description: Visual Studio Code Remote Development troubleshooting tips and tricks for Dev Containers
 DateApproved: 7/6/2023
 ---

 # Dev Containers Tips and Tricks

 This article includes some tips and tricks for getting the Dev Containers extension up and running in different environments.